com-480-data-visualization/WhereWereWhales/README.md

 ### Related work

+- site de camille qui montre déjà une heatma des détections de cétacées
+- tree of life interactive website
+- Several websites/plateforms/organization already offer some visualizations of either the ddetected locations of cetaceans or their philogenetic tree but to our knowledge no website rpopose an aggregation of these informaiton into one interactive website.
+- Other inspirations: github/website of the endangered wildlife?

 > - What others have already done with the data?
 > - Why is your approach original?